spa5603/OpsMgr.GenericServiceMonitoring/README.md

 ##### 3. Check discoverd Services
       The discovery is configured to run every 24h and detect newly processed servers.
 This setting can be changed to meet your requirements.
+So it can take up to 24 hours until the service can be discovered.

 ## Examples: